wasuken/tec_memo/learn_english/limit_25/Web_Basics_For_Beginners.md

 In the world of technology, "websites" are like digital homes on the Internet.
 Every website has a unique address called a "URL" which stands for Uniform Resource Locator.
-When you type this address into your web browser, it takes you to that website.
+When you type this address in1to your web browser, it takes you to that website.

 Websites are made with a special language called "HTML", which stands for HyperText Markup Language.
 It's like the building blocks for websites, telling the browser how to display the website's content.